Padosan: Legacy

 Padosan has been widely regarded as one of Bollywood’s funniest and most entertaining films.
 The film was re-released on 13 September 2024.
 On the occasion, Banu stated that Padosan was close to her heart, describing it as "not only dearest to me but also a cherished piece of cinematic history" that the new generation should experience.
 She also praised it as a brilliant showcase of artists including Sunil Dutt, Mehmood, and Kishore Kumar.

-Padosan has been included in several listings—"IMDB's Top 100 Indian Films", "Top 8 evergreen Hindi comedy movies that will always make you laugh", and "Top 42 Comedy Films Made In Bollywood".
+Padosan has been included in several listings like The Economic Times's "Top 8 evergreen Hindi comedy movies that will always make you laugh", and Filmfare's "Top 42 Comedy Films Made In Bollywood".
 Indiatimes Movies ranked Padosan among the "Top 25 Must See Bollywood Films".
 Devesh Sharma of Filmfare included the film in the list of "Best Bollywood Comedies Set in Homes".
 Film Companion included the film in its "Top 100 Bollywood Albums".
 Dinesh Raheja referred to Padosan as a "perennially popular" romantic comedy film of 1960s.
 He also remarked that Dutt gave a warm performance as the bumbling Bhola, a role that many heroes of the 1960s would have been reluctant to play.
 Banu portrayed a cheeky, light-hearted glam doll with delectable airiness and Kumar displayed a rare comic talent.
 He further appreciated the choreography, direction and soundtrack.

 Amit Upadhaya of ThePrint in a retrospective article on film's 50th anniversary wrote, ″As cult comedy films go, Jyoti Swaroop’s Padosan is one of the few in Hindi film history to never run out of laughs.
 The trademark innocent lunacy of the lovable film turned 50 this year″.
 In a similar 50th anniversary article, Devansh Sharma of Firstpost praised RD Burman's music for changing the state of comedy genre in Hindi films.
 He felt that Burman's music gave "wings to the camera that was otherwise doomed to sit still".
 Krishan's poetry also provided the editor and director considerable freedom to select appropriate shots for each emotion expressed in the songs.